cylc/cylc-flow/changes.d/fix.5924.md

-Ensure that graphs with dependency offsets on the right hand side are flagged to users.
+Validation: a cycle offset can only appear on the right of a dependency if the task's cycling is defined elsewhere with no offset.